Breaking the Stigma: Suicide Awareness Month

 Hospital visits and calls to show presence and concern.

-Small gestures like flowers or a teddy bear to show love and care.
+Small gestures like flowers, a card or a teddy bear to show love and care or whatever you know they like.

-Being non-judgmental and giving space to process, while letting them know I was always there.
+Being non-judgmental and giving space to process, while letting them know I was always there and giving them love.

 How it felt for me

 Knowing I could have lost someone I love was overwhelming.
-Luckily, my loved one survived, but the experience brought long term grief, fear, sadness, numbness, and ongoing waves of anxiety about it happening again.
+Luckily, my loved one survived, but the experience brought grief, fear, sadness, numbness, and ongoing waves of anxiety about it happening again.
 Supporting someone through this is difficult, it requires patience, compassion, and gentleness towards both the loved one and yourself.
+Sometimes though, it can be hard to stay strong when someone you love is so vulnerable.
+It can take a lot out of you, yet there often guilt in even admitting that.

 You don’t always know the pain that people carry, please remember to always try to be kind.